Use TC-40B to calculate the Utah tax for a nonresident or a part-year resident.

 Column B: Enter the total subtractions from income shown on TC-40A, Part 2.

-If you have any write-in adjustments added to line 36 of federal form 1040, Schedule 1, line 36, enter the description on the Line 32 blank line and the adjustment amount in Column A and Column B.
+If you adjusted your income on federal form 1040, Schedule 1, line 22, enter the description on line 32 blank line and the adjustment amount in Column B. In Column A, enter the amount of the adjustment that is from Utah income.

 Enter the total of lines 17 through 32.